Have you ever felt frustrated, like you were going in circles?

 I’m glad you’re here.

-If you’re interested in looking at and talking about your life, I would LOVE to hear from you!
+I would LOVE to hear from you!
 Please leave a comment below, and I’ll respond ASAP.
 You can download the Boat book pdf while you’re here.
 You can find it in the library at the top of the page.

 More to come